 Landmark legislation has changed the operating landscape of business worldwide.
 Faced with new disclosure requirements along with enhanced regulatory authority, examination practices and whistleblower provisions, companies and individuals need seasoned counsel on their side now more than ever.
 We help our clients navigate complex regulatory, compliance, and enforcement matters while minimizing exposure with the government and in the press.

-With a team that includes former SEC attorneys and federal prosecutors from the U.S. Department of Justice (DOJ) and many U.S. Attorney’s Offices, we understand the complexities of both the financial products of today’s markets and interfacing with the government.
+With a global team of more than 100 enforcement attorneys, including former SEC attorneys and federal prosecutors from the U.S. Department of Justice (DOJ) and many U.S. Attorney’s Offices, we understand the complexities of both the financial products of today’s markets and interfacing with the government.
 Our enforcement and regulatory attorneys have extensive experience handling the most significant securities and futures enforcement initiatives.

 - Auditor matters